LGBTQ Non-Discrimination in New York:

 - October 22, 2015: Governor Andrew Cuomo announces that he will direct the New York State Division of Human Rights (DHR) to enforce regulations banning harassment and discrimination against transgender individuals in employment, housing, education, access to credit, and public accommodations in New York.
 On January 20, 2016, the regulations take effect.

 - January 14, 2019: GENDA advances out of Senate committee for the first time in 16 years.

 - January 15, 2019: GENDA passes in both the NY state Senate (42-19) and the General Assembly (100-40), making New York the 20th state to offer explicit statewide nondiscrimination protections for all LGBTQ people.

 New Hope Family Services v.
 Sheila J. Poole

 Case Concerning Discrimination in Adoption and Foster CareKey Date: February 19, 2019 • Hearing Before District Judge

 The lawsuit centers on the state of New York's position that adoption and foster care agencies licensed by the state may not discriminate against prospective parents.Read More

 Zarda v.
 Altitude Express, Inc.

-Case Concerning Employment Discrimination Based on Sexual Orientation Under Title VIIKey Date: May 29, 2018 • Cert.
-Petition Filed with U.S. Supreme Court
+Case Concerning Employment Discrimination Based on Sexual Orientation Under Title VIIKey Date: February 15, 2019 • Supreme Court to Conference on Case

 Status: Cert.
 Petition Pending Before U.S. Supreme Court